Keio University

 Furthermore, the emotion of empathy (jo) is important.
 Similarly, in "On Japanese Womanhood, Part 2," he states the following:

 "Empathy (jo) is a character made by combining the two characters for 'like' and 'heart.'
-It means to think of another person's heart as if it were one's own heart, to estimate that what is unbearable to oneself will also be unbearable to others, and to restrain oneself accordingly."
+It means to think of another person's heart as if it were one's own heart, to surmise that what is unbearable to oneself will also be unbearable to others, and to restrain oneself accordingly."

 Thinking about things from the other person's perspective.
 Thinking of the other person's heart, and thinking that if something is unpleasant and unbearable for oneself, it will also be unpleasant and unbearable for the other person, and not taking such actions.
 Also, since jo has the meaning of "to forgive," I think it also includes the meaning of being able to be generous to each other.